pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          | :sl:`right coordinate of the circle`
          | :sg:`right -> (float, float)`

-         It's a tuple containing the `x` and `y` coordinates that represent the right of the circle.
+         A tuple containing the `x` and `y` coordinates that represent the right of the circle.
          Reassigning it moves the circle to the new position.
 The radius will not be affected.